 Then we implement an associated function named new on Guess that creates instances of Guess values.
 The new function is defined to have one parameter named value of type u32 and to return a Guess.
-The code in the body of the new function tests value to make sure it is between 1 and 100.
-If value doesn’t pass this test, we call panic!, which will alert the programmer who is calling this code that they have a bug they need to fix, since creating a Guess with a value outside this range would violate the contract that Guess::new is relying on.
-The conditions in which Guess::new might panic should be discussed in its public-facing API documentation; we’ll cover documentation conventions around indicating the possibility of a panic! in the API documentation that you create in Chapter 14.
+The code in the body of the new function tests value to make sure it’s between 1 and 100.
+If value doesn’t pass this test, we make a panic! call, which will alert the programmer who is writing the calling code that they have a bug they need to fix, because creating a Guess with a value outside this range would violate the contract that Guess::new is relying on.
+The conditions in which Guess::new might panic should be discussed in its public-facing API documentation; we’ll cover documentation conventions indicating the possibility of a panic! in the API documentation that you create in Chapter 14.
 If value does pass the test, we create a new Guess with its value field set to the value parameter and return the Guess.

+prod: confirm xref

 Next, we implement a method named value that borrows self, doesn’t have any other parameters, and returns a u32.
-This is a kind of method sometimes called a getter, since its purpose is to get some data from its fields and return it.
+This is a kind of method sometimes called a getter, because its purpose is to get some data from its fields and return it.
 This public method is necessary because the value field of the Guess struct is private.
-It’s important that the value field is private so that code using the Guess struct is not allowed to set value directly: callers must use the Guess::new function to create an instance of Guess, which ensures there’s no way for a Guess to have a value that hasn’t been checked by the conditions in the Guess::new function.
+It’s important that the value field is private so code using the Guess struct is not allowed to set value directly: code outside the module must use the Guess::new function to create an instance of Guess, which ensures there’s no way for a Guess to have a value that hasn’t been checked by the conditions in the Guess::new function.

-A function that has a parameter or returns only numbers between 1 and 100 could then declare in its signature that it takes or returns a Guess rather than a u32, and wouldn’t need to do any additional checks in its body.
+A function that has a parameter or returns only numbers between 1 and 100 could then declare in its signature that it takes or returns a Guess rather than a u32 and wouldn’t need to do any additional checks in its body.

 Summary

 Rust’s error handling features are designed to help you write more robust code.
-The panic! macro signals that your program is in a state it can’t handle, and lets you tell the process to stop instead of trying to proceed with invalid or incorrect values.
+The panic! macro signals that your program is in a state it can’t handle and lets you tell the process to stop instead of trying to proceed with invalid or incorrect values.
 The Result enum uses Rust’s type system to indicate that operations might fail in a way that your code could recover from.
 You can use Result to tell code that calls your code that it needs to handle potential success or failure as well.
 Using panic! and Result in the appropriate situations will make your code more reliable in the face of inevitable problems.

-Now that we’ve seen useful ways that the standard library uses generics with the Option and Result enums, let’s talk about how generics work and how you can make use of them in your code.
+Now that you’ve seen useful ways that the standard library uses generics with the Option and Result enums, we’ll talk about how generics work and how you can use them in your code in the next chapter.